polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     assert(ticket_id == expected_ticket_id);
 ```

-With `expected_ticket_id` the ticket identifier committed on-chain together
+With `expected_ticket_id` the ticket identifier committed on-chain within the
-with the associated `ticket_body`.
+associated `TicketBody`.

 #### 6.9.2.
 Secondary Method

 If the slot doesn't have any associated ticket then the validator index contained in
-the claim data must match the one given by the procedure outlined in section
+the `ClaimData` must match the one given by the procedure outlined in section
 [6.8.2](#682-secondary-method).

 ### 6.10.
 Randomness Accumulator